Fab 4 Dogs

 Intended Goal: Laws about dog sales on Craigslist, Garage Sale Sites, etc.

-Dog Flipping Article: http://www.kshb.com/news/local-news/dog-flipping-is-big-business-for-criminals
+Dog Flipping Article: https://www.kshb.com/news/local-news/dog-flipping-is-big-business-for-criminals

-How Pet Flippers Profit: http://www.examiner.com/article/beware-of-pet-flipper-alex-ruth
+How Pet Flippers Profit: https://www.examiner.com/article/beware-of-pet-flipper-alex-ruth

 Stop Class B Brokerage Sales of Animals